perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 of effort going in to testing, and test coverage is taken seriously and highly valued by all all of those working on Rakudo.
 People often code-review each other's patches.
-Discussion on the channel and on the mailing listsâeven in the face of opposing viewsâis just about always polite and friendly.
+Discussion on the channel and on the mailing lists—even in the face of opposing views—is just about always polite and friendly.
 The Perl 6 team is easily the best I've ever had the privilege to work with.